ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 Learn how easy it is to quickly create an Android native application with high-value mobile services using services like push notifications and mobile analytics on IBM Cloud.

-This solution walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, Importing the code to Android Studio and then further enhance the application.
+This tutorial walks you through the creation of a mobile starter application, adding mobile services, setting up client SDKs, Importing the code to Android Studio and then further enhance the application.

 ## Objectives